 4. Unauthorized Collaboration.
 Whether or not collaboration in course work (labs, reports, papers, homework assignments, take-home tests, or other academic work for credit) is permitted depends on expectations established in individual courses.
 Students are sometimes encouraged to collaborate on laboratory work, for example, but told to write their laboratory reports independently.
 Students should presume that collaboration on academic work is not permitted, and that submission of collaborative work would constitute a violation of the academic honor principle, unless an instructor specifically authorizes collaboration.
 Students should not presume that authorization in one class applies to any other class, even classes in the same subject area.
 Students should discuss with instructors in advance any questions or uncertainty regarding permitted collaboration.

-If you have questions or concerns, please contact your undergraduate dean in the Undergraduate Dean of Students Office, 111 Parkhurst Hall.
+If you have questions or concerns, please contact your undergraduate dean in the Undergraduate Dean of Students Office, Carson Hall, Suite 125.